-I didn’t grow up eating congee, or rice porridge, but since learning about it in Chinese medicine school, I have grown to adore it.
+I didn’t grow up eating congee, the ultimate comfort food, but since learning about it in Chinese medicine school, I have grown to adore it.

-Since many Americans aren’t familiar with the wonders of congee, I thought it would be helpful to give you my recipe, plus a few good reasons to add this ultimate comfort food to your diet.
+Since many Americans aren’t familiar with the wonders of congee, or rice porridge, I thought it would be helpful to give you my recipe, plus a few good reasons to add this ultimate comfort food to your diet.

 What is Congee?